To achieve perfect car control, the right position behind the wheel is everything. Let our rally pros show you how to sit in a car properly!

 A Real Driver Sits Upright

 Many people imagine that racers drive almost lying down.
-In an F1 car or a LeMans prototype, that may be true – but only because those cars are too low for anyone to be sitting upright.
+In an F1 car or a LeMans prototype, that may be true – but only because those cars are too low for anyone to sit upright.
 In any rally or racing car that’s similar in shape to your ordinary vehicle, racers sit as upright as possible.
 And you should too.
 Here’s why:

 Get Intimate With the Wheel